wp-plugins/smooth-slideshow/readme.txt

 == Installation ==

-1. Upload `slideshow` to `/wp-content/plugins/` directory
+1. Upload `slideshow` to `/wp-content/plugins/` directory.
-2. Activate plugin through the 'Plugins' menu in WordPress
+2. Activate plugin through the 'Plugins' menu in WordPress.
+3. after installation a new menu slides will be display in admin section.
+4. add news slides in slides content type.
-3. Put this code on template file 	wp_slideshow::slideshow(); , where you want to display slideshow.
+5. Put this code on template file 	wp_slideshow::slideshow(); , where you want to display slideshow.

 == Screenshots ==

 1. screenshot-1.png